Wisdom Teeth – What’s the story?

 Unerupted wisdom teeth, if deeply buried , irrespective of whether they are impacted or ‘misaligned’ and are not just fully covered by gum but also by the underlying bone, will not cause a problem and can be left ‘in place’ , usually ‘for life’.
 In these cases, infection does not penetrate around the tooth and they are ‘harmless’.
 There is a misconception that an impacted tooth that ‘looks’ as if it is pushing against the back of the 2nd molar in front can ‘cause’ the lower front teeth to start crowding .
 There is no scientific evidence for that inference.

 Front teeth ( usually lowers) starting to crowd in adult life are a result of ‘mesial drift’ and are not related to wisdom teeth.

 On the other hand, if a wisdom tooth is partially exposed to the oral cavity, that is ‘part’ of it is through the gum, then plaque , food debris, bacteria etc. can collect under a gum flap or down the side of the tooth, often between it and the 2nd molar in front.
 This can result in inflammation , pain , swelling etc. Such a tooth may be lying on its side , may be impacted ( which is why only a part of the crown is exposed in the mouth ) or even may ‘look’ straight but because the back part is covered by bone it can’t fully expose into the mouth .

 Occasionally teeth can be fully and (relatively) normally erupted , but are simply covered by a flap of gum which is either ‘traumatised’ by being bitten on continuously by an erupted opposing upper wisdom tooth or because infection has formed under that gum flap ( between it and the underlying wisdom tooth crown).

-To find out more about when to remove or not to remove wisdom teeth, please read our part 2 next week.
+To find out more about when to remove or not to remove wisdom teeth, please read part 2.